jasminex21/tayLyrics/README.md

 tayLyrics is a lyrics-guessing game that aims to assess how well you - a presumptive Swiftie - know Taylor Swift's lyrics.
 The app generates a lyric and your goal is to guess the song it comes from.

 As of July 2024, tayLyrics is updated to contain lyrics up to and including *THE TORTURED POETS DEPARTMENT*, as well as all Taylor's Version albums and vault tracks.
+* *Sept.
+29: I will update the game to include lyrics from The Life of a Showgirl as soon as they become available!*

-[Here](https://taylyrics.streamlit.app/) is the link to the game.
+[Here](https://taylyrics.lyriguessr.xyz/) is the link to the game.
 Good luck and have fun!

 ![alt text](image-2.png)